 For many, Paddington will be just a stopover point.
 They will shack up in one of the Paddington Station hotels before hopping on a train to the West of England.
 Bristol, Cardiff, and Oxford are all directly connected to Paddington by train.
 But, if you give Paddington a couple of days, you’ll find there is a lot more to love about this neighborhood than its transport links.

-Places to See and Things to Do in Paddington London
+Things to Do in Paddington London

 1. Go and Find Paddington Bear

 Of course, you can’t go to Paddington and really feel like you’ve done it properly without seeing Paddington Bear.
 Inside the impressive Paddington station, over on Platform 1 is a bronze sculpture of Paddington Bear.
 You can have your photo taken with the bear but be warned that there is often a queue.